Tecnarca/mostlyai-engine-prize/README.md

 ## ⚡ Methodological improvements

 TabularARGN is a robust model for synthetic data generation.
-To further enhance its performance, several key improvements were implemented, primarily targeting generation accuracy.
+Several key improvements were implemented targeting generation accuracy.

 ### Data Preparation

 The dataset preparation **only** involves feature reordering, crucial for TabularARGN’s training effectiveness:

-- **Feature Order Importance:** "Easy-to-learn" features are prioritized to optimize model learning.
+- **Feature Order Importance:** "Easy-to-learn" features are moved first to optimize model learning.
-- **Flat Challenge:** Features are sorted primarily by the smallest number of unique values.
-In cases of ties, features with the highest frequency of their mode come first.
+- **Flat Challenge:** Features are sorted by the smallest number of unique values.
+To break ties, features with higher mode frequency come first.
 - **Sequential Challenge:** Features are sorted by ascending frequency of their mode.

 ### Training and Sampling Strategy

-- Multiple TabularARGN models (either 2 or 10) are trained to ensure selection of the best-performing model.
+- Multiple TabularARGN models are trained to ensure selection of the best-performing model.
 - Multiple datasets are sampled from the best model, with only the highest-quality sample retained as the final output.

 ### Improvements to Loss Function

-Significant enhancements were made to the TabularARGN loss function to achieve better accuracy and calibration:
+The most impactful changes were made to the TabularARGN loss function to achieve better accuracy and calibration:

 - **KL-Divergence Penalty:**
   - Minimizing cross-entropy alone can lead to overly confident predictions.